Frewacom/pywalfox/README.md

 #### The palette
 The palette in the "Palette" section is used to temporarily customize one or more colors from the Pywal palette.
-You can use one of the generated colors, or choose any color.
+You can use one of the generated colors, or choose any color from a colorwheel.
 Changes to the palette will be reset when clicking "Fetch Pywal colors" or when running `pywalfox update`.

 #### Palette templates
-If you want your palette customizations to be persistent (unlike the regular palette you must use a palette template.
+If you want your palette customizations to be persistent (unlike the regular palette) you must save your current palette as a so-called palette template.

-Creating a palette template is quite simple:
+Saving a palette template is quite simple:

 1. Click "Fetch Pywal colors" (or run `pywalfox update`) in the add-on settings GUI.
-2. Customize the colors to your liking in the regular "Palette" section at the top of the page.
+2. Use the regular "Palette" at the top of the page to customize the colors to your liking.
    - *Colors from outside the Pywal palette (i.e. from the colorwheel) cannot be used in a template*.
-   - *Advanced users can set the colors directly using Pywal color indices.*
+3. Click "Load from current" in the "Palette template" section below.
-3. Go down to the "Palette template" section and click "Load from current".
+   - *The colors can also be set directly in the "Palette template" section using Pywal color indices.*
 4. Click "Save palette" to save the palette template.

 Your custom palette will now be applied whenever you update the browser theme.